Attachment Trauma & Grief Therapy for Adults in Michigan

 Therapist sitting on green couch in welcoming office space, offering support for anxiety, attachment wounds, and relationship healing in Michigan

-I am an attachment therapist serving millennials in Grand Haven and throughout Michigan via online therapy.
+I am an attachment trauma and grief certified therapist serving adults in Grand Haven and throughout Michigan via online therapy.
 A mother wound therapist.
-A therapist who works specifically with millennials whose childhood required them to be more self-sufficient, more attuned, and more responsible than any child should have to be.
+A therapist who works specifically with adults whose childhood required them to be more self-sufficient, more attuned, and more responsible than any child should have to be.

 I work at the intersection of attachment, nervous system healing, and relational repair because those three things are almost always connected in the people I see.